 Where should I look for work?

 China is massive!
 In this case, research online carefully about the area which you think will suit you!
 I cannot stress this enough.
 I lived and worked in Shanghai but it didn’t match my personality very well.
-For more information about what it’s like to live and teach in Shanghai read my interview on TeacherHorizons here.
 Think about what you like, need and want and match the place to you.

 Once you have picked your ideal area, to begin your search, check out these invaluable websites to set up your appointments!
 Remember, contracts are totally negotiable.
 They want you so say what you want!